tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 $ ping 192.168.1.1
 ```

-It should return `Network is unreachable` because VM1 doesn¿t know where to send the packets addressed at network 192.168.1.X.
+It should return `Network is unreachable` because VM1 does not know where to send the packets addressed at network `192.168.1.X`.

 ### 2.3 Configure VM2 as gateway

 Defining a _default gateway_ means that whenever a machine does not have a specific route for a given network, those packets are sent to its default gateway.
 Since VM2 will be the default gateway for VM1, IP forwarding must be enabled in VM2.
-This will allow VM1 to communicate with machines outside its subnet 192.168.0.X.
+This will allow VM1 to communicate with machines outside its subnet `192.168.0.X`.

 Activate IP forwarding with: